bh1m2rn/gitlab-environment-toolkit/docs/building_geo_environments.md

 - key: labels.gitlab_geo_full_role
   separator: ''
 ```

+`gitlab_geo_full_role` is a label that is created for us by a Terraform module, this label is a combination of `geo_role`, `node_type` and `node_level`.
+Using this we can get the IP of a machine directly by its role in a Geo deployment from a single label.

 Under the `filters` section we want to remove the existing filter and replace it with: